Working Papers

 }

-Forthcoming, (Submitted to Matter).
+Forthcoming, (Submitted to Wearable Technologies).

 Abstract | BibTeX | Tags: Authorship - Co-Author, Status - Under Review